NASA-AMMOS/aerie/docs/deployment.md

 # Introduction
 The Aerie project uses Docker Compose to configure and run the entire project.
 Docker Compose utilizes YAML configuration files which are located in the root of the project.
-The YAML files include everything that is required deploy Aerie using Docker Compose and to run Aerie with the Docker Engine.
+The YAML files include everything that is required to deploy Aerie using Docker Compose and to run Aerie with the Docker Engine.

-Unless otherwise configured, Docker Compose will fetch pre-built Docker containers for each of the serverices which make up the Aerie deployment.
+Unless otherwise configured, Docker Compose will fetch pre-built Docker containers for each of the services which make up the Aerie deployment.
 Once fetched, Docker Compose will orchestrate the containers (network) and then start them.

 # Developer Deployment